Julie Forrest

 Julie Forrest (born 3 November 1968) is a Scottish bowls player.
+She reached a career high ranking of world number 2 in March 2025.

 Bowls career

 Outdoors

 Julie has won three World Outdoor medals, a silver medal in the fours at the 2000 World Outdoor Bowls Championship in Johannesburg and two bronze medals as part of the Scottish team that competed in the Taylor Trophy.
 She also competed at the 1996, 2000 and 2016.

 She was selected to represent Scotland at the Commonwealth Games in 1998 and also won the Scottish National Bowls Championships pairs title in 1988 and triples title in 1997 bowling for Hawick.

 Indoors

-Most of her success has come indoors with her most significant wins being the two women's singles titles at the 2019 World Indoor Bowls Championship (defeating Alison Merrien in the final) and the 2020 World Indoor Bowls Championship.
-She had previously finished runner-up at the 2016 World Indoor Bowls Championship in the mixed pairs. and went on to win her third World indoor title by winning the mixed pairs with Stewart Anderson at the 2021 World Indoor Bowls Championship.
+Most of her success has come indoors with her most significant wins being the three WBT women's singles titles and two WB women's singles titles.